-Christine Matacic was re-elected to a third term as Trustee in November of 2009.
-She served as the President of the Board many times over the last 12 years and is currently serving as the Board President for 2013.
+Christine Matacic was re-elected to a fourth term as Trustee in November of 2013.
+She served as the President of the Board many times over the last several years and is currently serving as the Board President for 2014.
 Her involvement in the community includes serving on the following Boards of Directors: Ohio, Kentucky, Indiana Regional Council of Governments (OKI); Butler County Regional Transit Authority; West Chester - Liberty Chamber Alliance; Hamilton Rotary; and Southwest Ohio Regional Transit Authority (SORTA).

 Christine's vision for Liberty Township includes:

 - Diversify our tax base with additional commercial development in our established corridors.

 - Plan and improve our roads and infrastructure.

 - Work with the USPS to establish a zip code for Liberty Township.